SantoriniDave.com – Updated April 9, 2014

-The 2nd busiest and most developed town on Santorini’s caldera.
-It’s busy through the day and up until sunset then quiets quickly.
+Oia is the 2nd busiest town on Santorini’s caldera.
+It’s filled with visitors through the day until sunset then quiets quickly.
 There are many great restaurants here but for any nightlife you’ll need to head to Fira – 15 minutes away by taxi or bus.

 - Canaves Oia Hotel – A small intimate luxury hotel with few peers on the island.
 The view is absolutely stunning – perhaps the best hotel view on Santorini.
 Small pool with views of the caldera.
 Rooms are simple in a traditional Greek ambience.
 (Hotel phone: +30 2286 071453) • Reviews